tsnellgrove/dark_castle3/doc/to_do.md

 					- TBD: create room or door specific method for enter
 					- TBD: create room or door specific method for exit
 					- TBD: create exit => stand if do_noun is_contained
+				- TBD: in / out
+					- TBD: decide on synonym status with enter / exit (see below)
+					- TBD: implement 'go in <door>'
+					- TBD: implement 'go out <room>'
 			- TBD: generalize 'climb':
 				- TBD: if verb in ['go', 'climb'] => infer dir
 			- TBD: 'climb'